-Yesterday my boyfriend and I tested a new Catholic church closer to home in North Topeka.
-We’d driven by this church several times, and each time we did we each commented on the size and structure of the gorgeous building.
-Finally, last night at 4 p.m. we decided to give it a go.
-The church’s exterior landscaping was beautiful while the interior vestibule and nave were excessively spacious with high-pitched ceilings and widened pews.
-As we sat there before mass started I gazed around the nave.
-Although there were no stain glass windows present, there was something special that caught my eye on the sanctuary – engraved into the wood at the top of the sanctuary situated below the crucifix were the two words: “I Thirst.”
-As I sat transfixed I couldn’t help but feel that those words define a desirous flame that is crackling in my heart.
-Even outside of our faith, we are all thirsting to feel something or have a void within our lives filled.
+Yesterday my boyfriend and I tried out a new church in North Topeka.
+We’d driven by this church before, and each time we commented on its size and structure.
+The landscaping is beautiful while the interior is spacious with high-pitched ceilings and widened pews.
+Before Mass, I gazed around the nave.
+There were no stain glass windows, but something on the sanctuary caught my eye: an engraving below the crucifix that read, “I Thirst.”
+Even outside our faith, we are thirsting to feel or fill a void in our life.

-I thought about all of this as I sat in a pew staring up at those two words next to the love of my life.
-A man I wouldn’t have met if I hadn’t gone through a period of being stranded in the middle of that open field with tall, unkept grasses.
-I wasn’t prepared for him to come into my life after my last relationship ended.
-I had to do some major renovations before my heart was ready to be given to someone else, and when it was this incredible man walked into my life.
-I looked over at him repeatedly during mass and just smiled and chuckled.
-He asked what I was smiling about, but all I could say was “Nothing baby” and kept right on smiling.
-I smiled because I knew that God brought us together for a reason, and He quenched my thirst for love in the best way!
-I know for as long as I maintain my faith I’ll never go thirsty again and all the voids in my life will forever be fulfilled.
+These two words sparked all these thoughts as I sat next to the love of my life.
+A man I wouldn’t have met if I hadn’t gone through that difficult period.
+I wasn’t prepared when my last relationship ended and neither was my heart.
+Through God’s help when I was ready, he came into my life.
+I looked over at him repeatedly and giggled.
+He asked why I was smiling, but all I could say was “Nothing baby” and kept on smiling.
+I smiled because I knew God brought us together for a reason.
+I know as long as I maintain my faith I’ll never go thirsty again.